 The travel bug was present in me from the beginning.
 I just had to find a way to get it out and I’m glad that I did.
 The fact that I was struck with a serious limb condition for life did not hamper my mental faculties.
 Instead, it made me more determined as a person.
 I did not allow a biological condition to interfere with my dreams.

 This is me at St. Moritz, Schweiz in the magnificent country of Switzerland.
 I believe that every once a while, everyone should pamper themselves in some luxury.
 St. Moritz provided that perfect luxury to me.
-A fine alpine resort town in Switzerland’s Engadin valley, St. Moritz is beauty personified.
+A fine alpine resort town in Switzerland’s Engadin Valley, St. Moritz is beauty personified.

-Sitting by the tranquil sea waters of Bahamas has been one of my most serene experiences.
+Sitting by the tranquil sea waters of the Bahamas has been one of my most serene experiences.
 Gazing at the waves, sipping some ice tea and feeling thankful to nature for being so wonderful are the things that describe my trip.